UsuallyJD/UsuallyJD/README.md

 Here are some of the projects I've worked on:

-- [Data-Driven](https://github.com/UsuallyJD/data-driven.git): Comparing Model Architectures for Predicting Results of Formula One Racing - Exploratory data analysis of live sport (difficult dataset to predict)
+- [Data-Driven: Analyzing Noncompliant Information](https://github.com/UsuallyJD/data-driven.git): Comparing Model Architectures for Predicting Results of Formula One Racing - Exploratory data analysis of live sport (difficult dataset to predict)
-- [Amazon_LDA](https://github.com/UsuallyJD/amazon_lda): NLP topic analysis for Amazon reviews of the Kindle Fire and iPad using Latent Dirichlet Allocation
+- [Topic Analysis in Amazon Reviews](https://github.com/UsuallyJD/amazon_lda): NLP topic analysis for Amazon reviews of the Kindle Fire and iPad using Latent Dirichlet Allocation

 ## 🌐 Connect with Me